hhru/api/docs_eng/payable/resume.md

 Employers subscribed to the new rate plan are expected to expressly expose contact details when viewing resumes from the database.

 The website has a dedicated "Show Contacts" button to open contact information.
-In API, the appropriate [links](/docs_eng/resumes.md#actions-object-for-employer) will arrive when [resumes are retrieved by their ID](/docs_eng/resumes.md#item)
+In API, the appropriate [links in `actions`](https://api.hh.ru/openapi/en/redoc#tag/Resume-view/operation/get-resume) will arrive when [resumes are retrieved by their ID](/docs_eng/resumes.md#item)

 > Read the terms of service by following the [link](https://hh.ru/conditions) (para.
 3.40.)